JEET KUNE DO WORLD

 JKD World is all about the art of legendary master Bruce Lee.

-Here is the Jeet Kune Do Hall of Fame of the most influential instructors and contributors in the history of Jeet Kune Do.
+Here is the Jeet Kune Do Hall of Fame of the important and most influential instructors and contributors in the history of Jeet Kune Do.

 Bruce Lee is the founded of the art Jeet Kune Do in his early twenties, cantonese translates into The Way of the Intercepting Fist.
 Lee is without question the most influential martial arts figure in recent times, and some say ever.
 His methods have touched many martial arts systems changing all for the better in that it made them more self defense effective.

 The founder of Jeet Kune Do’s, Bruce Lee’s only son.
 Brandon who was in the beginning of what would have been a huge impact on the martial arts via his film career before his tragic death filming the Crow.
 Actually demonstrated some of his Jeet Kune Do skills in one of his films (one of the few times JKD was ever seen in a theatrical film).
 Rest is peace brother.

 Contribution to the art: Bruce Lee was impressed with Ali's vision of how to adapt techniques to fit your needs, and introduced his punches and hand maneuvers into the style of Jeet Kune Do.
 Lee had a video tape machine way before beta and VHS, and would watch Ali over and over to analyze his moves.